rest-for-physics/rest-for-physics.github.io/installation/installation.md

 One may directly find binary distributions on its [download page](https://root.cern.ch/downloading-root).
 If not, try to compile and install it manually.

+{: .warning} The best choice is to compile ROOT6 from source.
+If ROOT6 compiles without problems, REST-for-Physics will do it.

 We provide a script inside `scripts/installation/installROOT.sh`, to automatize the process of downloading, compiling and installing a predefined version of ROOT in your local system.
 If your system comes installed with all the [ROOT prerequisites](https://root.cern.ch/build-prerequisites) the installation using this script should be smooth.

 Example of installing ROOT6 using REST installation script.